strapdata/elassandra/README.md

 #### Elassandra 6.2.3.8+

 Elassandra 6.2.3.8+ now fully manages the elasticsearch mapping in the CQL schema through the use of CQL schema extensions (see *system_schema.tables*, column *extensions*).
 These table extensions and the CQL schema updates resulting of elasticsearch index creation/modification are updated in batched atomic schema updates to ensure consistency when concurrent updates occurs.
 Moreover, these extensions are stored in binary and support partial updates to be more efficient.
-As the result, the elasticsearch mapping is not more stored in the *elastic_admin.metadata* table.
+As a result, the elasticsearch mapping is not more stored in the *elastic_admin.metadata* table.

-WARNING: During the rolling upgrade, elasticserach mapping changes are not propagated between nodes running the new and the old versions, so don't change your mapping while you're upgrading.
+WARNING: During the rolling upgrade, elasticsearch mapping changes are not propagated between nodes running the new and the old versions, so don't change your mapping while you're upgrading.
 Once all your nodes have been upgraded to 6.2.3.8+ and validated, apply the following CQL statements to remove useless elasticsearch metadata:
 ```bash
 ALTER TABLE elastic_admin.metadata DROP metadata;
 ALTER TABLE elastic_admin.metadata WITH comment = '';